naeemAbdul-Aziz/naeemAbdul-Aziz/README.md

-> My code doesn’t always run, but when it does, I don’t know why.
+> my code doesn’t always run, but when it does, I don’t know why.

 ---

-## 👋 Hi, I'm Naeem
+## 👋 hi, I'm Naeem

-🚀 Computer Science student @ University of Ghana
+- computer science student at the University of Ghana
-💡 Currently exploring AI microservices, NLP, and legal-tech in Africa
+- currently exploring AI microservices, NLP, and legal-tech in Africa
-🧠 Building **CompliMate** — contract compliance tool for petroleum companies in Ghana. more info at complighana.com
+- building **CompliMate** — contract compliance tool for petroleum companies in Ghana. more info at complighana.com

 ---